-Julia Wilson is a partner in Baker McKenzie's Employment & Compensation team in London.
-She advises senior legal and HR stakeholders on a range of employment and data protection matters.
+Julia Wilson is a partner in Baker McKenzie's Employment & Compensation team in London and co-chair of the Firm's Workforce Redesign client solution.
+Julia also leads the employment data privacy practice in London.
+Julia advises multinational organisations on a wide range of employment and data protection matters.
+She is highly regarded by clients, who describe her as a “standout” performer who "knows how we think."

 A member of the Firm's Pro Bono Committee, she plays a lead role in the Firm's pro bono relationship with Save the Children International.
 She also collaborates with Law Works to deliver employment law training to solicitors who provide pro bono advice to individuals.